okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 #### Add to Tester

+> **Note:** The OIN Submission Tester only supports SSO integrations.
+The **Add to Tester** option isn't available for SCIM integrations.

 * Click **Add to Tester** next to the instance from the **Application instances for testing** list to include it for testing with the OIN Submission Tester.
-The **Add to Tester** option only appears for instances that are active and eligible for testing.
+The **Add to Tester** option only appears for SSO instances that are active and eligible for testing.

     The corresponding test cases are populated with the instance name and the **Run test** option is enabled in the OIN Submission Tester.

-* Click **Remove from Tester** to disable the test cases associated with the instance from the OIN Submission Tester.
+* Click **Remove from Tester** to disable the test cases associated with the SSO instance from the OIN Submission Tester.

     The instance name and test results are removed for the corresponding test cases in the OIN Submission Tester.
 The **Run test** option is also disabled.